Conghung43/RaspberryBluetoothCar/README.md

 ### Debugging

-Monitor the serial output in Thonny's REPL to see:
+Monitor the serial output using MicroPico's integrated terminal in VS Code:

+1. Open the Command Palette (Ctrl+Shift+P / Cmd+Shift+P)
+2. Select "MicroPico: Connect"
+3. The terminal will show:
    - Raw bytes received from Bluetooth
    - Decoded commands
    - Motor states
    - Error messages

+You can also use the MicroPico REPL to:
+- Test individual functions interactively
+- Check variable values in real-time
+- Run diagnostic commands

 ## Configuration